Shoga9Team/tarutarolegends/README.md

 # tarutarolegends
-Issue Tracker for www.tarutarolegends.com
+Issue Tracker for www.tarutarolegends.com as well as game host
-Plus live content for Pages